Giuliani on dangers of Trump-Mueller interview: 'Truth isn't truth'

 President Trump's personal attorney, Rudolph Giuliani, proclaimed Sunday that "truth isn't truth" while attempting to explain his reluctance to have Trump sit down for an interview with Special Counsel Robert Mueller's team.

-"I am not going to be rushed into having him testify so that he gets trapped into perjury," Giuliani said on NBC's "Meet The Press."
+"I am not going to be rushed into having him testify so that he gets trapped into perjury," Giuliani said on NBC News' "Meet The Press."
 "And when you tell me that, you know, he should testify because he's going to tell the truth and he shouldn't worry, well that's so silly because it's somebody's version of the truth.
 Not the truth."

 "Truth is truth," interrupted moderator Chuck Todd, to which Giuliani responded: "No, it isn’t truth.
 Truth isn’t truth."

-An apparently exasperated Todd joked, "This is going to become a bad meme" before telling Giuliani "Don't do 'truth isn't truth' to me."
+An apparently exasperated Todd joked, "This is going to become a bad meme," before telling Giuliani, "Don't do 'truth isn't truth' to me."

 "[If] they have two pieces of evidence," Giuliani shot back, "[and] Trump says I didn’t tell them and the other guy says that he did say it, which is the truth?
 Maybe you know because you’re a genius."